daltonvlm/virtual-snmp-agent/README.md

 Even though libvsa is automatically built and installed along with its header files for use, if you intend to write software that links against it, it is advisable, but not required, to have pkg-config installed.

-Also, to run multiple agents in a single host, you should enable Docker support with
+Also, to run multiple agents on a single host, you must enable Docker support with
 ```
 ./configure --enable-docker=yes
 ```
 and, obviously, have docker installed.

 # vsa
-Running vsa is a simple task, it just needs to be passed the file containing the SNMP walk output of the target agent.
-After parsing the file, vsa starts responding SNMP queries on port 161.
+Running vsa is a simple task, it just needs to be given a file containing the SNMP walk output of some target agent.
+After parsing that file, vsa starts responding to SNMP queries on port 161.
 For example, using the net-snmp utility:
 ```
 snmpwalk -On -v2c -cpublic <target agent address> . > state.mib
 vsa state.mib
 ```
 You can also pass the file name through the environment variable VSA_FILE.
-The argument option has precedence over the environment variable.

 __Attention:__
 1. Since vsa only parses numeric OIDs, with the exception of a .iso prefix, you must use the -On flag.
-2. vsa also requires a vsa.conf file following the same snmpd.conf rules (there is a sample version along with the source code)
+2. vsa also requires a vsa.conf file following the same snmpd.conf rules (there is a sample version along with the source code).

 # libvsa
 libvsa provides all the objects and functions required by vsa to parse and build SNMP objects.
 Its interface is exported to --prefix/include/vsa (default path is /usr/local/include/vsa) and, along with the static library created, can be used to build new applications.
 The libvsa functions never abort.
 When something wrong occurs, they return error values and log messages to stderr as warnings and debugs.
 Those messages can be disabled by defining -DNVSA_WARN and -DNVSA_DEBUG at building time: